-Imagine for a minute you are a healthcare organization with more than 100 clinics or offices and over 500 employees.
-Every day, your employees must copy, and send physical medical documents (such as Explanation of Benefits or Payor Correspondence) to a central processing center, which costs you time and expense.
-In some cases, missing authorizations, chart documents and patient information cause even more delays and rework.
+Imagine for a minute you are a healthcare organisation with more than 100 clinics or offices and over 500 employees.
+Every day, your employees must copy, and send physical medical documents (such as Explanation of Benefits or Payor Correspondence) to a central processing centre, which costs you time and expense.
+In some cases, missing authorisations, chart documents and patient information cause even more delays and rework.

-This forward-thinking healthcare organization is not alone—and the benefits it can attain from CSM apply across a wide variety of industries.
+This forwards-thinking healthcare organisation is not alone—and the benefits it can attain from CSM apply across a wide variety of industries.
 Lexmark’s own data shows continued improvement in scanning adoption rate with scan to network usage nearly doubling over a three year period.